francescoo22/masters-thesis/chapters/2-Background.typ

 === Null Safety

 Kotlin's type system has been designed with the goal of eliminating the danger of null references.
 In many programming languages, including Java, accessing a member of a null reference results in a null reference exception.
-This is more difficult to happen in Kotlin since the type system distinguishes between references that can hold `null` and those that cannot, the former are called nullable references while the latter are called non-nullable reference. @kt-null-safety shows how nullable references are declared by appending a question mark to the type name and it shows that trying to assign `null` to a non-nullable reference leads to a compilation error.
+Kotlin avoids most of these situations because the type system distinguishes between references that can hold `null` and those that cannot, the former are called nullable references while the latter are called non-nullable references. @kt-null-safety shows how nullable references are declared by appending a question mark to the type name and it shows that trying to assign `null` to a non-nullable reference leads to a compilation error.

 #figure(
   caption: "Kotlin null safety example",